oracle-devrel/devo.tutorials/lol-article-2.md

 			print('Summoner {} already inserted'.format(x['summonerName']))
 			continue
 ```

-As shown, we will check for new players in our collection before inserting them.
-In case they are not present, we'll request their PUUIDs and their respective information, and proceed to insert them.
+As shown, we'll check for new players in our collection before inserting them.
+In case they aren't present, we'll request their PUUIDs and their respective information, and proceed to insert them.

 Additionally, I also implemented a SODA database method that will remove faulty summoners (see `delete_json_db()`).
-In case a summoner can't be found given a specific username for a region, we will remove it from our DB since all subsequent requests (asking the Riot Games API for their games) will always result in errors:
+In case a summoner can't be found given their specific username for a region, we'll remove it from our DB since all subsequent requests (asking the Riot Games API for their games) will always result in errors:

 ```python
 # Remove a document from a collection based on the key and value pairs provided.